devict/announcements/README.md

 ## Give a Talk
 * Great way to learn about a topic of interest.
 * Could be practice for presentation at a professional conference.
+* Can sign up on Google Sheets for devICT Presents found in Slack